GPS Line Marking for Sports Fields

 Communication between satellite and robot

-The sports line marking robot TinyLineMarker uses the information from the satellites to place and mark sports pitches of all types.
+The athletic field line marking robot TinyLineMarker uses the information from the satellites to place and mark sports pitches of all types.
 With a tablet, the user can place pitches directly on a map or use the robot to place pitches in a pre-defined location.
 This is particularly useful if a sports club has fields with fixed goal posts and the field needs to be painted according to these goal posts.

 Communication Between Satellite, Reference Stations And Robot

-RTK vs. Base Station
+RTK vs. Base Station Solutions

 Why a Local Base Station Won’t Work for You